supabase/pg_graphql/docs/configuration.md

 #### Partial introspection accross multiple schemas

 The introspection directive is per schema.
-If two exposed schemas have introspection enabled for one but disabled for another, instead of returning "Unknown field..." errors, disabled-schema's types are hidden for introspection fields.
+If two exposed schemas have introspection enabled for one but disabled for another, instead of returning `Unknown field...` errors, disabled schema's types are hidden from introspection fields.

 Consider a setup with two schemas, where `public` has introspection enabled and `private` has it disabled: